 Say what you want about an Auburn football team being dejected after losing the SEC Championship Game to Georgia.
 UCF traveled to Mercedes-Benz Stadium in Atlanta and took care of business in the Chick-Fil-A Peach Bowl and showed everyone they may have belonged in the playoff after all.

 Milton was phenomenal.
 Antwan Collier intercepted Tigers quarterback Jarrett Stidham in the end zone with 33 seconds left in the game to seal the 34-27 win.
-The victory was possibly the biggest in school history, closing the book on an undefeated 13-0 season while silencing all the SEC homers.
+The victory was possibly the biggest in school history, closing the book on an undefeated 13-0 season while silencing all the SEC homers on New Year’s Day.

-1. Knights Get Championship Parade in Disney World
+1. UCF’s National Championship Parade in Disney World

-What’s a self-proclaimed title without a championship parade?
-Fans wearing national championship gear packed in Orlando’s Walt Disney World to celebrate the black and gold.
+What?s a championship claim without a championship parade?
+UCF fans wearing national championship gear packed in Orlando?s Walt Disney World to celebrate the black and gold.